quancao2310/CO3005_PPL_Assignments/README.md

 Here is the newest version of ZCode: [Spec](./ZCode_v1.2.2.pdf).
 The spec is changed over time to resolve ambiguity or any other problems regarding to language/compiler implementation.

+> [!NOTE]
+> For more information on how to run the project, please refer to the README inside `BTL4/assignment4-initial` folder.

 ## Assignment 1: Lexer/Parser

 The first phase of the compilation is lexical analysis.
 This process is done by a **_Lexer_**.
 It reads the stream of characters of the source code and groups those into meaningful sequences called **_lexemes_**.
 It also removes extraneous whitespace and comments.
 After this process, all the characters becomes a token stream.